cjohansen/replicant-docs/content/network.md

 :page/uri /tutorials/network/
-:page/title Backend APIs and networking
+:page/title Backend APIs and network
+:page/kind :page.kind/tutorial
+:page/order 40
 :page/body

 Most frontend apps need to talk to a backend API over the network to do useful